hanjingo/doc/AI/ml.md

 Machine Learning is mainly divided into three core types:

-- Supervised learning
+- Supervised Learning

   Trains models on labeled data to predict or classify new, unseen data.

-- Unsupervised learning
+- Unsupervised Learning

   Finds patterns or groups in unlabeled data, like clustering or dimensionality reduction.

-- Reinforcement learning
+- Reinforcement Learning

   Learns through trial and error to maximize rewards, ideal for decision-making tasks.